 "Research data is defined as the recorded factual material commonly accepted in the scientific community as necessary to validate research findings" (OMB, Circular A-110)

 What constitutes “data” covered by a Data Management Plan?

 "Recorded factual material commonly accepted in the scientific community as necessary to document and support research findings.
 This does not mean summary statistics or tables; rather, it means the data on which summary statistics and tables are based.
-For the purposes of this policy, final research data do not include laboratory notebooks, partial datasets, preliminary analyses, drafts of scientific papers, plans for future research, peer review reports, communications with colleagues, or physical objects, such as gels or laboratory specimens" (NIH, Data Sharing Policies and Implementation Guidances, 2003)
+For the purposes of this policy, final research data do not include laboratory notebooks, partial datasets, preliminary analyses, drafts of scientific papers, plans for future research, peer review reports, communications with colleagues, or physical objects, such as gels or laboratory specimens" (NIH, Data Sharing Policy and Implementation Guidance, 2003)

 Some of the benefits of proper data management are:

 Modified from Beagrie et al. (2009) Keeping Research Data Safe 2